 All students are required to remain on campus in the building during the school day.
+Once students are dropped off at school, they must remain on campus.

 Outdoor Activities

 Certain instructional activities may be held outdoors, except when extended exposure to the elements is inadvisable or when the Principal determines it to be otherwise unsafe.
 In the absence of other mitigating circumstances, outdoor activities will not be conducted when either the air temperature or Wind Chill Factor is 10°F or lower, or when the Air Quality Index (AQI) is 101 degrees or higher, as reported by the Environmental Protection Agency (airnow.gov).